f3-factory/F3com-data/databases/main.md

 There are instances when you need to retrieve a computed value of a field, or a cross-referenced value from another table.
 Enter virtual fields.
 The SQL mini-ORM allows you to work on data derived from existing fields.

-Suppose we have the following table defined as:-
+Suppose we have the following table defined as:

 ``` sql
 CREATE TABLE products